texfaq/texfaq.github.io/FAQ-floats.md

-    Caveat: if you are using [`etex`](https://ctan.org/pkg/etex-pkg) package to increase the number of registers available on old releases, you need to ''reserve'' some inserts for [`morefloats`](https://ctan.org/pkg/morefloats): something like:
+    Caveat: if you are using [`etex`](https://ctan.org/pkg/etex-pkg) package to increase the number of registers available on old releases, you need to "reserve" some inserts for [`morefloats`](https://ctan.org/pkg/morefloats): something like:
     ```latex
     \usepackage{etex}